 Over the years behavioral scientists have observed that some people have an intense need to achieve; others, perhaps the majority, do not seem to be as concerned about achievement.
 This phenomenon has fascinated David C. McClelland.
 For over twenty years he and his associates at Harvard University studied this urge to achieve.

-McClelland’s research led him to believe that the need for achievement is a distinct human motive that can be … [ Read more ]
+McClelland’s research led him to believe that the need … [ Read more ]

 Asch reported, in 1965, a study on the power of group pressure.

 He gathered a series of groups of seven or eight subjects together for a purported experiment on visual acuity under varying conditions.
 In fact, only one individual was a genuine subject.
 The others were confederates of Asch.
-The experiment involved showing a series of sets of three straight lines to the group, adding a fourth line and asking them which line the fourth one … [ Read more ]
+The experiment involved showing a series of sets of three straight lines to the group, adding a … [ Read more ]

 One of the key figures in the Human Relations Movement, which reached its peak in the 60’s and 70’s, Argyris argues for the recognition that organisational goals and personal goals of the employees are (usually) in conflict.

-In the formal organisation, he says that employees are expected to be passive and subordinate, to accept little control over their work, to have a short term outlook, and are expected to produce under conditions leading to psychological … [ Read more ]
+In the formal organisation, he says that employees are expected to be passive and subordinate, to accept little control over their work, to have a short term outlook, … [ Read more ]